skysky2333/cpiVAE/docs/index.md

 # cpiVAE: Cross-platform Proteomics Imputation using Variational Autoencoders

-Welcome to the comprehensive documentation for **cpiVAE**, a state-of-the-art framework for cross-platform proteomics data imputation using Variational Autoencoders.
+Welcome to the comprehensive documentation for **cpiVAE**, a highly customizable and user friendly framework for cross-platform proteomics data imputation using Variational Autoencoders.

 ## Overview